ethgas-developer/ethgas-preconf-commit-boost-module/README.md

 * `cb_signer`: It securely generates signatures from the validator BLS private keys
 * `cb_ethgas_commit`: It requests signatures for ETHGas registration from `cb_signer` where the signatures are then sent to the ETHGas Exchange via REST API
 ![Architecture](./architecture.png)
+* For more details on ETHGas architecture, please refer to [here](https://docs.ethgas.com/our-technology/the-ethgas-architecture)

 ## Build docker images
 * For `cb_ethgas_commit` and `cb_gen_jwt`, you can either use our pre-built linux/amd64 or linux/arm64 docker image or run `./scripts/build.sh` to build it locally